-Previous research work, realized by the LTS5, have shown that visual information improves performance of automatic speech recognition when the audio channel is noisy, which is common in a car (engine noise, wind noise, exterior or interior noise, etc.).
+Our previous research work have shown that visual information improves performance of automatic speech recognition when the audio channel is noisy, which is common in a car (engine noise, wind noise, exterior or interior noise, etc.).
 This project implements these achievements in a car.
 Using a vehicle provided by the French car manufacturer, researchers will create an audiovisual database to test and quantify the performance of audio and audiovisual speech recognition.
-These data will be incorporated into tools for face detection and tracking available through the partnership between Groupe PSA and LTS5.
+These data will be incorporated into tools for face detection and tracking available through the partnership between PSA Peugeot Citroën and LTS5.

 This project aims to develop a non-intrusive driver monitoring system which detects emotion state of the driver.